BahmniIndiaDistro/distro-module-manager/README.md

 WAIT_INTERVAL_FOR_CSV_UPLOAD=3000
 LOG_LEVEL=DEBUG
 ```
+Since installing a module requires copying few files to different locations, you need to switch to root user while running the service.
 Before using the service, you will need to source the configuration file.
 As of now the service doesn't run continuously and need to be invoked manually.
 ```
 source /etc/default/distro-module-manager